zzzprojects/docs/entityframework.net/pages/querying-data/subtract-two-dates.md

 ---
 PermaID: 1000078
-Title: Entity Framework Subtract Two Dates - Lean How to Use Date in LINQ
+Title: Entity Framework Subtract Two Dates - Learn How to Use Date in LINQ
 MetaDescription: Unlock the power of Entity Framework by understanding how to use LINQ query to subtract date.
 Learn how to use an expression to their full potential.
-LastMod: 2023-02-26
+LastMod: 2025-06-17
 Tags: query
 ---